-Mobile Optimization, also referred to as Mobile Responsiveness, is when a web application has the capability to load the user interface and functionality based on the type and size of device the user is viewing the web application on.
+Mobile Optimization, also referred to as Mobile Responsiveness, is when a web application has the capability to load the user interface and functionality based on the type and size of the device the user is viewing the web application on.

-Web applications must be built to scale and respond, otherwise the web application will load the same on a desktop, mobile phone or tablet.
-This typically means the site will not function the same which can lose the attention of the user, since they’ll likely have issues navigating the website.
+Web applications must be built to scale and respond, otherwise, the web application will load the same on a desktop, mobile phone or tablet.
+This typically means the site will not function the same which can lose the attention of the user since they’ll likely have issues navigating the website.

-Therefore, you will want to make sure you current web application is capable of mobile optimization.
+Therefore, you will want to make sure your current web application is capable of mobile optimization.
 Most users nowadays scroll web applications on devices other than their desktop computer, which means you’ll want a mobile-ready site!